daboross/screeps-warreport/README.md

 To run, simply install the required depeendencies with `pip install -r requirements.txt`, and then run `python -m warreport` in the project directory!

-To stop, simply kill the process with Ctrl+C. This isn't too gracefully handled right now, but since no needed data is stored in process memory and race conditions are avoided as much as possible, killing the application should have little to no affect on the service.
+To stop, simply kill the process with Ctrl+C, or send a SIGINT or SIGTERM signal.
+This will gracefully shutdown the application.

 To add custom configurations, copy `config.default.json` to `config.json` and edit.